diantonioandrea/CLIbrary/README.md

 ### Using CLIbrary

-**CLIbrary** can be imported by:
+**CLIbrary** submodules can be imported by:

+	from CLIbrary import interface
+	from CLIbrary import files
+	from CLIbrary import inputs
-	import CLIbrary
+	from CLIbrary import outputs

-The available submodules are the following:
-* CLIbrary.interface
-* CLIbrary.files
-* CLIbrary.inputs
-* CLIbrary.outputs